 At the University of Lethbridge, the Issues in Psychology Series courses are designed to allow students to expand their knowledge of the fundamental principles of several disciplines accrued during lower-level courses.
-This semester, the course Biological Bases of Mental Disorders is intended to build upon your knowledge of abnormal psychology and the research methodology used to investigate the biological and cognitive factors implicated in the pathology of mental disorders.
+This semester Biological Bases of Mental Disorders is intended to build upon your knowledge of abnormal psychology and the research methodology used to investigate the biological and cognitive factors implicated in the pathology of mental disorders.
 Students should note that this is NOT a lecture-based course.
 The course is not suitable for students who cannot commit to attending every class and to spending a significant amount of time each week outside of class working on course requirements.
+Students should note that the sociology of mental illness, current legal policies, counselling for persons with mental disorders, clinical diagnosis, and complementary and alternative treatments are NOT topics that will be emphasized in this course.